 seamless one-piece high-sided box — whether a bucket-style, a single-mold resin construction, or a stainless steel welded unit — has no connection point for urine to exploit.
 The urine hits the wall, runs down the interior surface, and reaches the litter.
 The entire interior is a single, uninterrupted surface that can be cleaned completely.

-In small apartment layouts, a high-sided box is a lifesaver for protecting your drywall and expensive flooring from accidental “over-the-edge” misses — [read more about protecting your apartment from pet-related damage][How to Keep Litter Box From Smelling in Small Apartment: 7 Golden Rules].
+In small apartment layouts, a high-sided box is a lifesaver for protecting your drywall and expensive flooring from accidental “over-the-edge” misses —For odor control in the same small space, read our guide on how to keep a litter box from smelling in a small apartment.

 After testing multiple designs personally and professionally, consulting peer-reviewed feline behavior literature, and considering the practical realities of apartment living, here are the five best high sided litter box options across different categories and budgets.